TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-fabricsvcbackuppreferencecheckfailedusererror.md

 # Error FabricSvcBackupPreferenceCheckFailedUserError

 <!--issueDescription-->
-We have identified that your backup operation failed because the nodes required to perform backups are not registered or are unreachable.
+We have identified that your registration operation failed because the nodes required to perform backups are not registered or are unreachable.
 <!--/issueDescription-->

 ## **Recommended Document**